hwipl/blog/drafts/tc-bpf_from_c/README.md

 $ clang tc-attach.c -o tc-attach -l bpf
 ```

-You can then attach the bpf program `tc-accept.o` built above, for example, to
+You can then attach the BPF program `tc-accept.o` built above, for example, to
 the network interface `eth0` with the following command:

 ```console